 Both foods contain almost no fats and no cholesterol.

-Honey is slightly higher in proteins than molasses who are void of it.
+Honey is slightly higher in proteins than molasses that is void of it.

-Meanwhile, honey has shown to have a hypoglycemic effect.
-This effect is most probably due to the presence of fructose in honey which enhances glucose uptake (10).
+Meanwhile, honey has been shown to have a hypoglycemic effect.
+This effect is most probably due to the presence of fructose in honey, which enhances glucose uptake (10).

 Research has shown that honey has wound-healing effects (14, 15).
-A study showed that the bacteria- inhibiting effect of raw honey is higher than that of the antibiotic Cefotaxime and molasses against Staphylococcus aureus, Pseudomonas aeruginosa and Escherichia coli (16).
-These bacteria cause wound contamination that ultimately result in the inflammation of the wound (16).
+A study showed that the bacteria-inhibiting effect of raw honey is higher than that of the antibiotic Cefotaxime and molasses against Staphylococcus aureus, Pseudomonas aeruginosa, and Escherichia coli (16).
+These bacteria cause wound contamination that ultimately results in the inflammation of the wound.

 Downsides and Risks

-Allergies to honey may be due to the food item itself or the pollen or bee venom that it may contain (22).
+Allergies to honey may be due to the food item itself or the pollen and bee venom that it may contain (22).

 Comparison summary table